 Problems with hard water spots or rust stains?
-Home Water Test Kits are available but did you know there are some basic steps you can take to find out the condition of your water without spending a penny?
-Are you wondering if your water is eating up your pipes and contaminating your water with corrosion … Continue reading Home Water Tests That You Can Do Yourself, For Free.
+Home Water Test Kits are available, but did you know there are some basic steps you can take to find out your water condition without spending a penny?
+Are you wondering if your water is eating up your pipes and contaminating your water with corrosion by-products?
+Follow … Continue reading Home Water Tests That You Can Do Yourself, For Free.

 While relying on a private well can offer some great advantages – namely, the ability to completely control the quality and composition of your water – most well water users can attest that it comes with its own share of disadvantages as well.
 Perhaps the biggest trouble with well water stems from the variety of … Continue reading Water Tests